Toxocious/Moonlight/README.md

 You can find the source code and applicable README for the custom launcher in the [launcher](./launcher) directory.

 # Installation
+## Requirements
+The server and its database are hosted in Docker containers, so you will need [Docker](https://www.docker.com/) installed on your machine.
+> For Windows users, do be sure to pick up Docker Desktop and not just the Docker daemon.

 ## v214 Client Files
 We highly recommend getting all of GMS v214 through Steam via the use of Depot Downloader.